InsiderPie/html-validator-spider/README.md

 ## Usage

-You can use the app with Docker (recommended) or directly with Maven.
+You can use the app with docker (recommended) or directly with Maven.

 ### with docker